Dangerous Liaisons: Opioid Use and Central Sleep Apnea

 - Work with an observant, trained pain specialist in conjunction with your sleep specialist.

-- Manage safe doses take only at their prescribed frequency.
+- Manage safe doses taken only at their prescribed frequency.

 - Choose non-opioid pain medications.